andreiursulean/hubble/README.md

 ## Hubble - Tech Challenge

-You have to solve two problems.
-Each one of them has a separate folder.
+You have to solve three (3) problems.
 You will find detailed instructions about each problem in their specific folder.

 #### How to solve
-Steps to follow to solve the challenge.

 1. Fork the repo.
 2. Make at least one commit for each problem.
-The more granular and detailed you are the better
+More granular and detailed commits are preferred.
-3. Make a pull request into the original repo.
+3. Make sure your fork is publicly accesible.
+Paste the link to it in the application form.

-#### Info
+#### Important information

-In order to take into account your application you will need to provide a solution to this task even if it's not a complete one.
+In order for your application to be considered, you will need to provide a solution to this task even if it's not a complete one.

-If you have any questions open an issue on the repo or as a last resort you can send us an email to upbdrive@gmail.com or contact us directly on [Facebook](https://www.facebook.com/upbdrive).
+If you have any questions about the challenge, we insist that you open an issue on this repo.
+As a last resort, you can send us an email at upbdrive@gmail.com or contact us directly on [Facebook](https://www.facebook.com/upbdrive).